rba100/RedGate.Ipc/README.md

 Methods called on a client side proxy will sent to the server and executed on the registered delegate (`ServerImplementation` in this case).
 The factory method provided will be called once per connection and the delegate handler cached until disconnection.

+## Full duplex

+On the client

+    var builder = new ClientBuilder();
+    builder.AddCallbackHandler<ICallback>(new Callback());

+    using(var client = builder.ConnectToNamedPipe("my-service-name")))
+    {
+        // client can handle server requests as soon as connection is established.
+    }

+On the server

+    var builder = new ServiceHostBuilder();
+    builder.AddDuplexDelegateFactory<ITestInterface, ICallback>(DuplexBuilder);
+    ...

+    private void DuplexBuilder(ICallback callback)
+    {
+        // use or persist callback for later. return new ServerImplementation();
+    }

+When a client attempts to invoke a method on `ITestInterface`, the framework will create a proxy for `ICallback` which the server can use to initiate communications and push things to the client asynchonously.

+Note: Whilst client-side proxies will attempt to reconnect after failure, server-side callback proxies are scoped to a single connection, which is guarenteed to be the same connection that invokes the service delegate made in the factory invocation.

 ## Exceptions